 Our annual four-day conference is based on a topic of current concern to both countries.
 We meet to share ideas, wisdom and experience and of course friendships are cemented.
 Each year, 20-24 new participants are selected from either side of the Atlantic, chosen on the strength of service to their communities and professional achievement.
-They are sponsored to attend their first conference as a Delegate, by the end they will have become a BAP Fellow.
+They are sponsored to attend their first conference as a Delegate; by the end of the event they will have become a BAP Fellow.

-Throughout the year we also hold events for Fellows and their guests in the UK and the US, including one-day and evening lectures debating topical issues, private dinners with high-profile guest speakers and casual networking evenings.
-Our events have attracted some memorable speakers including former US Secretary of Defense and CIA Director Robert M. Gates, US Ambassador Matthew Barzun and the Dean of the Leadership and Management School of Foreign Service, Barbara Stephenson, as well as stars of the creative industries.
+Throughout the year we also hold face-to-face and virtual events for Fellows and their guests in the UK and the US, including one-day and evening lectures debating topical issues, private dinners with high-profile guest speakers and casual networking evenings.
+Our events have attracted some memorable speakers including former US Secretary of Defense and CIA Director Robert M. Gates, US Ambassador Matthew Barzun and the Dean of the Leadership and Management School of the Foreign Service Institute, Barbara Stephenson, as well as stars of the creative industries.
 Former Prime Minister David Cameron made his first Foreign Policy speech to a BAP audience when he was Leader of the Opposition.

 BAP events are designed to be interesting, thought-provoking and fun, with myriad opportunities to network, exchange ideas and forge valuable contacts.
 Most of all it is a chance to step briefly away from the challenges of your daily job to reboot, reassess and mix with a fascinating, stimulating group of people.
 By this simple mechanism, many thousands of transatlantic friendships and professional contacts have been established.

 The Project has no political agenda, other than to celebrate and nurture the common bond between Britain and the United States.
 BAP operates on a not-for-profit basis, funded through its membership and a small amount of support from corporate partners.
-We also receive support in kind from a number of bodies who share our History.
+We also receive support in kind from a number of organisations who share our values.